TD-2: TDX

+The TDX system linked New York with Boston through a series of several repeater stations.

 While they waited the outcome of the FCC's efforts, Bell decided to install an experimental system as a prototype of what they believed would be the commercial system.
 This was built as the TDX line between New York and Boston.
 The FCC granted them an allocation between 3.9 and 4.4 GHz in May 1945.
 The system had four channels of 10 MHz each spaced over the allocation, and the signals were encoded into the channels using frequency modulation.
 The network used seven repeaters along the link.

 The system was completed in November 1947 and experimental television transmissions began on the 13th.
 The signals were transmitted from Boston to New York and then on to Washington, D.C., on an existing coax link.
 The link remained free for use until May 1948, at which point it was offered as a commercial service.
 The TDX link remained in place until 1958.